Key events of the 20th century: Spanish flu

-The Russian Revolution and Communism
+Russian Revolution and communism

-The Russian Revolution of 1917 (ending in the overthrow of the Tsarist regime and the brutal execution of His Imperial Majesty Nicholas II and his family) sparked a wave of communist revolutions across Europe, prompting many to believe that a socialist world revolution could be realized in the near future.
+The Russian Revolution of 1917 (ending in the overthrow of the Tsarist regime and the execution of His Imperial Majesty Nicholas II and his family) sparked a wave of communist revolutions across Europe, prompting many to believe that a socialist world revolution could be realized in the near future.
 However, the European revolutions were defeated, Vladimir Lenin died in 1924, and within a few years, Joseph Stalin displaced Leon Trotsky as the de facto leader of the Soviet Union.
 The idea of worldwide revolution was no longer in the forefront, as Stalin concentrated on "socialism in one country" and embarked on a bold plan of collectivization and industrialization.
 The majority of socialists and even many communists became disillusioned with Stalin's autocratic rule, his purges and the assassination of his "enemies", as well as the news of famines he imposed on his own people.

 Communism was strengthened as a force in Western democracies when the global economy crashed in 1929 in what became known as the Great Depression.
 Many people saw this as the first stage of the end of the capitalist system and were attracted to Communism as a solution to the economic crisis, especially as the Soviet Union's economic development in the 1930s was strong, unaffected by the capitalist world's crisis.

 Between the wars

 Economic depression

-After World War I, the global economy remained strong through the 1920s.
-The war had provided a stimulus for industry and for economic activity in general.
-There were many warning signs foretelling the collapse of the global economic system in 1929 that were generally not understood by the political leadership of the time.
-The responses to the crisis often made the situation worse, as millions of people watched their savings become next to worthless and the idea of a steady job with a reasonable income fading away.
+After World War I, the global economy remained strong through most of the 1920s.
+The war had provided a stimulus for industry and economic activity in general.
+There were many warning signs foretelling the crash of 29 of the global economic system at the end of the decade, that were generally not understood by the political leadership of the time.
+The responses to the crisis often made the situation worse, as millions of people watched their savings become next to worthless, and the idea of a steady job with a reasonable income fading away.

-Many sought answers in alternative ideologies such as communism and fascism.
-They believed that the capitalist economic system was collapsing, and that new ideas were required to meet the crisis.
-The early responses to the crisis were based upon the assumption that the free market would correct itself.
+Many sought answers from alternative ideologies such as communism and fascism.
+They believed that the capitalist economic system was collapsing and that new ideas were required to meet the crisis.
+The early responses to the crisis were based on the assumption that the free market would correct itself.
 This, however, did very little to correct the crisis or to alleviate the suffering of many ordinary people.
 Thus, the idea that the existing system could be reformed by government intervention in the economy, rather than by continuing the laissez-faire approach, became prominent as a solution to the crisis.
-Democratic governments assumed the responsibility to provide needed services in society, and to alleviate poverty.
-Thus was born the welfare state.
+Democratic governments assumed the responsibility to provide needed services in society, and to alleviate poverty, which soon gave birth to the welfare state.
 These two politico-economic principles, the belief in government intervention and the welfare state, as opposed to the belief in the free market and private institutions, would define many political battles for the rest of the century.